-3.1 POSTGRADUATE RESEARCHERS
+3.1 ROLES AND RESPONSIBILITIES

 3.1.1.
-Roles and Responsibilities
+All PGRs

-PGRs should be aware of their roles and responsibilities, which are summarised as follows:
+PGRs should be aware of their roles and responsibilities, which are principally to:

-- to accept ultimate responsibility for their own research activity - to agree to adhere to all BU's regulations, policies, procedures and guidelines and should refer in particular to those outlined in Section 3.2 - to plan their research project, that is achievable within the expected timeframe for completion, maintain timely progress in accordance with the key milestones and keep a systematic record of progress - to maintain regular contact (normally at least once per month) with their supervisory team; agree an appropriate schedule of meetings, provide timely presentation of written work and record appropriately all supervisory meetings - PGRs have a responsibility to ensure that there is a retrospective record of engagement dating back to their enrolment - PGRs who fail to record engagement on a monthly basis going forward will be reminded steps may be taken in line with CoP Section 3.1.10 - to take responsibility for research, professional and personal development through attendance at various activities including Induction, Researcher Development Programme, conferences and other development opportunities as appropriate - to ensure that they are competent in any relevant research techniques - to raise problems or difficulties (academic, professional or personal) affecting their research with the supervisory team or PGRAs - to submit the thesis in time and in accordance with BU guidelines for the submission of theses, and to respond appropriately and in a timely manner to any recommendations of the examining team.
+- accept responsibility for their own research activity - adhere to all BU's regulations, policies, procedures and guidelines and should refer to those outlined in Section 1.3.1 and in the rest of this CoP.
+This includes terms and conditions for PGRs on studentships or scholarships - plan their research project, that is achievable within the expected timeframe for completion, maintain timely progress in accordance with the key milestones and keep a systematic record of progress - maintain regular contact (normally at least once per month) with their supervisory team and record supervisory engagement monthly on ProGRess - agree with supervisory team an appropriate schedule of meetings, provide timely presentation of written work and record appropriately all supervisory meetings - take responsibility for research, professional and personal development through attendance at various activities including Induction, Researcher Development Programme, conferences and other development opportunities as appropriate - ensure that they are competent in any relevant research techniques - raise problems or difficulties (academic, professional or personal) affecting their research with the supervisory team, Faculty Doctoral School, or Doctoral College (PGRAs) - submit the thesis, in accordance with BU guidelines, within the expected timeframe and respond appropriately and in a timely manner to any recommendations of the examining team.